Margaret of Provence: Political significance

+Margaret and Louis IX remained in Palestine until 1254, then returned to their homeland.
+By this time, Blanche of Castile had already died (in 1252), and Margaret took her place as the king's adviser and assistant.
 Her leadership during the crusade had brought her international prestige and after she returned to France, Margaret was often asked to mediate disputes.
-She feared the ambitions of her husband's brother Charles, though, and strengthened the bond with her sister Eleanor and her husband Henry III of England as a counterweight.
+She feared the ambitions of her brother-in-law Charles, though, and strengthened the bond with her sister Eleanor and Eleanor's husband, King Henry III of England, as a counterweight.
 In 1254, she and her husband invited them to spend Christmas in Paris.

-Then, in 1259, the Treaty of Paris was concluded after the relationship between Louis and Henry III of England had improved.
+Then, in 1259, the Treaty of Paris was concluded after the relationship between Louis and Henry had improved.
 Margaret was present during the negotiations along with all of her sisters and her mother.

 In later years, Louis became vexed with Margaret's ambition.
 It seems that when it came to politics or diplomacy she was indeed ambitious, but somewhat inept.
 An English envoy at Paris in the 1250s reported to the English court, evidently in some disgust, that "the queen of France is tedious in word and deed," and it is clear from the envoy's report that he was not impressed with her efforts to create an opportunity for herself to engage in affairs of state.
 After the death of her eldest son Louis in 1260, Margaret induced the next son, Philip, to swear an oath that no matter at what age he succeeded to the throne, he would remain under her tutelage until the age of thirty.
 When Louis found out about the oath, he immediately asked the pope to excuse Philip from the vow on the grounds that he himself had not authorized it, and the pope immediately obliged.
 This ended Margaret's attempt to make herself a second Blanche of Castile.
-Margaret subsequently failed as well to influence her nephew Edward I of England to avoid a marriage project for one of his daughters that would promote the interests in her native Provence of her brother-in-law, Charles of Anjou, who had married her youngest sister Beatrice.
+Margaret subsequently failed as well to influence her nephew King Edward I of England to avoid a marriage project for one of his daughters that would promote the interests in her native Provence of her brother-in-law, Charles of Anjou, who had married her youngest sister Beatrice.